max-y-huang/desktop-start-page/README.md

 3. Move this folder into the Übersicht widgets folder.
 5. (Optional) In the menu bar, under the Übersicht icon, click **Preferences...** and check **Launch Übersicht when I login**.

-To customize the appearance, modify parameters at the top of `index.jsx` and in `themes.json`.
+To customize Home Base's appearance, modify parameters at the top of `index.jsx` and in `themes.json`.